eolo-experience/.github/profile/README.md

 # Welcome to Eolo Experience Organization 🎉

-We're a weather forecast service, specifically designed for surfers around the Mediterranean Sea.
+We develop and maintain a weather forecast service, specifically designed for surfers around the Mediterranean Sea.